Imanuelle-glitch/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving all files beginning with an uppercase letter
+delete files that end with